afedoriv/create-map/README.md

 <br />
 <p align="center">
-    The <strong>Create.
-Map.</strong> App is a web application that allows the users to log their most and least favorite places, and spots they want to remember or plan to visit by marking the locations on an interactive map.
+    <strong>Create.
+Map.</strong> is a user-friendly web application tailored for dynamic location mapping, empowering users to log and organize their favorite, least favorite, and planned locations on an interactive map.

   <br />
   <br />